-Timing Suggested content Pre-event Join us on [event date] for [event name] as we celebrate @idpwd and recognise people with disability in our workplace and community.
-Check out [registered event web link] #IDPwD Event day or generic post on IDPwD Today we celebrate @idpwd.
-Let's all work together to make our workplaces and communities more accessible and inclusive for the 4.4 million Australians with disability #IDPwD

-Timing Suggested content Post-event Thank you to everyone who joined us on @idpwd to celebrate the contributions and achievements of people with disability in our community! [add event photographs] #IDPwD
+Timing Suggested content Pre-event Join us on [event date] for [event name] as we observe #IDPwD and recognise people with disability in our workplace.
+Check out [registered event web link] Event day or generic post on IDPwD Join us today [at event name] as we observe #IDPwD.
+Let's all work together to make our workplaces more accessible, equitable and inclusive for the 4.4 million Australians with disability.
+Post-event Thank you to everyone who joined us on #IDPwD and for being part of creating a diverse and inclusive community. [add photos from event]